|Artisan and Fez Medina Project||24.1%|

 - Morocco’s Fruit Tree Productivity Project, Olive Tree Irrigation and Intensification Activity

-Morocco’s Fruit Tree Productivity Project, Date Tree Irrigation and Intensification
+- Morocco’s Fruit Tree Productivity Project, Rain-fed Olive Tree Intensification and Rehabilitation

 Each compact project has a downloadable spreadsheet file containing:

 - A description of the project, including its economic rationale;

 - The expected project impacts, including detailed cost and benefit estimates;

 - A tool allowing users to modify key assumptions and study the effects of those modifications on the project’s returns.

 What the spreadsheet data represents